chromium/chromium/chrome/browser/resources/safe_browsing/README.md

       the user selected "Save link as ..." from the context menu), or if the navigation that resulted in the download was initiated using the Omnibox.

+    If the `SafeBrowsingForTrustedSourcesEnabled` policy is set and the download originates from a Trusted source, no warnings will be shown even for types with a `danger_level` of `DANGEROUS` or `ALLOW_ON_USER_GESTURE`.

   * `platform_settings.auto_open_hint`: (required).
     * `ALLOW_AUTO_OPEN`: File type can be opened automatically if the user selected that option from the download tray on a previous download